mopore/jni-ts-template/README.md

 `pnpm up --latest` to update all packages to the latest version.

 # Add a package to the project
-`pnpm add -Dw <package>` to add a package to the project.
-The `-D` flag is for development dependencies and the `-w` flag is for workspace.
+`pnpm add -D <package>` to add a package to the project.
+The `-D` flag is for development dependencies.

 # How to use
 Provide an adequate descrioption.

 # Release History

+## v0.5.1
+- Remove not used workspace configuration.

 ## v0.5.0
 - Upgrade all components to latest versions.